Shivamkriti/webdev/README.md

 ﻿# webdev
-hi i am Shivam Kriti
-This is a sample edc website created only using html and css
+This is a sample edc website created only using html and css it is not responsive. link-https://shivamkriti.github.io/webdev/
-link-https://shivamkriti.github.io/webdev/